computablelabs/compspec/TopLevelSpec.md

 associated `MarketToken`.
 It is also possible for transactions to involve multiple `Market` instances.
 For these purposes, the Computable network has a global `NetworkToken` which mediates cross-`Market` interactions.

+The `NetworkToken` also controls the governance of the global collection of `Markets`. `NetworkToken` holders have the right to vote on critical governance parameters that control the flow of data and compute across the Computable ecosystem.

 Everything described above is implemented in a set of smart contracts which currently live on the Ethereum blockchain.
 However, it's important to note that